guettli/golang-and-vscode/README.md

 * alt-shift-left/right for going to the previous locations is too far away.
 I need to move my pointer fingers away from F and J. Something I try to avoid.

 My cursor is on the name of a method which implements an interface.
 I want to see the docstring of this method of the interface.
 How to get to navigate to the method signature of the interface?

-Search in a directory which is outside my workspace: https://stackoverflow.com/questions/75244211/vscode-search-in-a-directory-which-is-outside-the-workspace

 Jump from method to corresponding interface which defines the methos signature: ctrl-shift-p "Find All Implementations", then F4 (jump to first match of the search result).
 In Goland you have icons near the line-numbers to jump up/down.
 This could be improved.
 Related: https://github.com/golang/vscode-go/issues/2628